Marie (1980 TV series): Overview

 Fred Silverman, then the President of NBC, had attempted to replicate the success of the 1976–79 variety show Donny & Marie (which Silverman had commissioned while at ABC) when he green-lit Pink Lady and Jeff earlier in 1980.
 That show proved to be an all-around disaster and was canceled after only five episodes.

 The Osmond family was in a lull in their career in 1979 after the cancellation of Donny & Marie, with their 1979 album Steppin' Out being a commercial failure and star Donny Osmond distancing himself from the family.
-Marie had starred in an unsold pilot Marie With the Osmonds in debt from their investment into Donny & Marie, and with Silverman in need of an established hit, Marie Osmond returned to variety television in December 1980 and headlined her own show on NBC in an attempt to repeat the success of her earlier variety series.
+Family patriarch George Osmond pressured the siblings to pursue money-making projects to cover his bad business deals because he refused to declare bankruptcy or let his children do the same.
+Marie had starred in a sitcom pilot also named Marie that was not greenlit.
+With the Osmonds in debt from their investment into Donny & Marie, and with Silverman in need of an established hit, Marie Osmond returned to variety television in December 1980 and headlined her own show on NBC in an attempt to repeat the success of her earlier variety series.
 She was contracted to do seven shows for NBC.

 The new show showcased Osmond's singing, acting and comedic talents in the same format of a traditional variety series (similar to Donny & Marie) which featured musical numbers, comedy sketches and various guest stars each week.
 Guest stars included TV personalities and musical artists such as Gavin MacLeod, Jeff Conaway, Tony Orlando, The Pointer Sisters, Andy Williams, Scott Baio, Sally Struthers, David Copperfield, Nell Carter, Bob Hope, The Commodores and Andy Gibb.
 Noticeably absent on-camera were Marie's brothers; of them, only Jimmy Osmond appeared on the show as a guest in one episode, though Donny Osmond appeared as a surprise during the closing number of the premiere episode to tell Marie he thought she was great and had a winner.
 (Alan and Jay were listed as executive producers.)

+The show was part of a successful financial turnaround for the family, which combined with the brothers' country music albums and their development of Stadium of Fire, got the family out of debt by 1983.